 Satellite radar observations from 2014 to present have recorded land movement ranging from 2 inches of sinking or lowering to 2 inches of uplift, with some locations exceeding this typical range.
 In this chapter of the report, a statewide average rate of vertical land motion was estimated using a statistical model that incorporated observational data from individual tide gauges.
 Across all locations, the long-term rate of past vertical land motion is assumed to persist into the future, and future relative sea level rise is adjusted accordingly.
 This average rate of vertical land motion is near zero (0.1mm or 0.003ft uplift per year).
-Furthermore, the effect of vertical land motion is considered equal across each of the five California sea level scenarios; there is no difference between the vertical land motion contribution for the Low and High scenarios.
+Furthermore, the effect of vertical land motion is considered equal across each of the five California sea level scenarios; there is no significant difference between the vertical land motion contribution for the Low and High scenarios (Note: apparent differences in the vertical land motion contributions across scenarios are due to a combination of rounding and the framework used for combining process contributions and generating the projections).

-Scenarios for individual NOAA tide gauge locations that include local estimates of vertical land motion from nearby global positioning system (GPS) stations are provided in Appendix 2.
-Alternatively, where very localized GPS data is available allowing more resolved estimates of vertical land motion, these can be added to the statewide average scenario values provided in this chapter.
+Beyond the statewide averages used in this chapter, there are local variations in the rate of vertical land motion that must be factored in.
+Scenarios for individual NOAA tide gauge locations that include the local estimates of vertical land motion produced by the IPCC AR6 and included in the 2022 Federal Sea Level Rise Technical Report are provided in Appendix 2.
+Alternatively, where very localized global navigation satellite systems (GNSS or GPS) data or information from satellite-based approaches is available allowing more resolved estimates of vertical land motion, these can be added to the statewide average scenario values provided in this chapter.
+Additional information for doing this is provided in Appendix 2.